 - your personal commitment to good oral care at home.

 To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully follow the guidelines of the maintenance program that Drs.
-Meraw, Mentzel or Plonka recommends.
+Meraw, Plonka or Lopez-Torres recommends.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 Your commitment to maintenance therapy is your commitment to your better oral health.
 Keep your teeth for your lifetime!